 Admissions representatives will be happy to direct you to the most appropriate person in the Division to answer your question.

-Another student echoed these remarks when he noted that,
+Another student echoed these remarks when he noted that:

-Another student suggested that,
+Another student said:

 "I am honored and proud to be able to say I had a hand in laying the groundwork for this awesome opportunity, and to be able to say I learned as much as these kids did about the different stories, hardships, unique customs, and also about the deeper similarities these kids and their families have gone through.
-I am even more honored to be able to say I had a hand, however small, in a project that bolstered community awareness, ethnic tolerance, and understanding between young people of all different races, creeds and colors."
+I am even more honored to be able to say I had a hand, however small, in a project that bolstered community awareness, ethnic tolerance, and understanding between young people of all different races, creeds, and colors."